isc-projects/stork/doc/user/demo.rst

 agent-bind9-2
-   This container also runs a BIND 9 server, for the purpose of experimenting with two different DNS servers. agent-kea
+   This container also runs a BIND 9 server, for the purpose of experimenting with two different DNS servers. agent-pdns
+   This container runs a PowerDNS server.
+With this container, the agent can be added as a machine and Stork begins monitoring its PowerDNS service. agent-kea
    This container runs a Kea DHCPv4 server.
 With this container, the agent can be added as a machine and Stork begins monitoring its